appwrite/appwrite/CONTRIBUTING.md

 ## Tutorials

 From time to time, our team will add tutorials that will help contributors find their way in the Appwrite source code.
-Below is a list of currently available tutorials:
+Below is a list of available tutorials:

 * [Adding Support for a New OAuth2 Provider](./docs/tutorials/add-oauth2-provider.md)
 * [Appwrite Environment Variables](./docs/tutorials/environment-variables.md)